modin-project/modin/docs/developer/flow/engines/base/frame/partition_manager.rst

 Partition manager can apply user-passed (arbitrary) function in different modes:

-* along both axes piecewise:
+* block-wise (apply a function to individual block partitions):

   * optinally accepting partition indices along each axis
   * optionally accepting an item to be split so parts of it would be sent to each partition

-* along one axis piecewise
-* along one full axis (when user function needs information about the whole axis)
+* along a full axis (apply a function to an entire column or row made up of block partitions when user function needs information about the whole axis)

 It can also broadcast partitions from `right` to `left` when executing certain operations making `right` partitions available for functions executed where `left` live.